rodrigo617/aprendizaje/README.md

 <h2>animatedForm</h2>

-In this lab I learned how to move the placeholder when I load an entry in the box, and return it to its position when I delete the entry
+In this lab I have learned how to move the placeholder when I load an entry in the box and how to return it to its original position when I delete the entry